mebusy/notes/dev_notes/GoIn70_6.md

  - Templates extending the base need to make sure all of the subtemplates without a default are filled out.
     - Here the title and content sections need to be defined because they’re required.
-    - You’ll notice that the optional sections with empty or default con- tent defined from listing 6.9 don’t need to have sections defined.
+    - You’ll notice that the optional sections with empty or default content defined from listing 6.9 don’t need to have sections defined.

  - The following listing showcases filling in an optional template in addition to the required sections.